-i.
-Government Regulation and Support: In addition to the EU regulation in relation to emission targets discussed above under "-Industry Context - Energy Transition", several European countries have announced plans for all new vehicles to be fully electric to meet their targets under the Paris Agreement.
-Norway announced targets to end the sales of petrol and diesel vehicles by 2025, the Netherlands, Germany, Belgium and Sweden by 2030 and France and the UK by 20405.
-Furthermore, multiple European cities (including Amsterdam, Athens, Berlin, Brussels, Copenhagen, Frankfurt, London, Milan, Oslo, Paris and Rome) are currently planning to restrict diesel and other ICE vehicles from entering their (inner) city due to the fine particle emission.
-Some cities such as Madrid have already implemented regulation to restrict diesel vehicles made prior to 2006 to enter the city6 and the city of Amsterdam presented on 2 May 2019 its proposed "Clean Air" a ction plan, which includes a restriction for ICE vehicles to enter the city as from 2030.
+restrict diesel and other ICE vehicles from entering their (inner) city due to the fine particle emission.
+Some cities such as Madrid have already implemented regulation to restrict diesel vehicles made prior to 2006 to enter the city and the city of Amsterdam presented on 2 May 2019 its proposed "Clean Air" action plan, which includes a restriction for ICE vehicles to enter the city as from 2030.

-In addition to this planned legislation banning the sale and/or use of ICE vehicles, government incentives (often in the form of tax breaks at the point of purchase and/or during the use of the BEVs) for consumers to purchase BEVs are expected to remain a key driver of BEV sales growth in the medium term.
-A study from the International Council on Clean Transportation (ICCT) in 2018 showed that of the 32 European nations considered, 26 nations levy taxes on owning a passenger car and sixteen of those provide tax benefits for owners of a low-emission vehicle (a passenger vehicle with tailpipe emissions of less than 95 gram CO2 per kilometre)7.
+In addition to this planned legislation banning the sale and/or use of ICE vehicles, government incentives(often in the form of tax breaks at the point of purchase and/or during the use of the BEVs) for consumers to purchase BEVs are expected to remain a key driver of BEV sales growth in the medium term.
+A study from the International Council on Clean Transportation (ICCT) in 2018 showed that of the 32 European nations considered, 26 nations levy taxes on owning a passenger car and sixteen of those provide tax benefits for owners of a low-emission vehicle (a passenger vehicle with tailpipe emissions of less than 95 gram CO2 per kilometre).

 ii.
 Increasing Supply of BEVs: Car manufacturers are making the shift towards electrification of their fleet by introducing an increasing number of electric models and by publicly announcing targets for future model launches and sales of BEVs.
-According to McKinsey automakers launced 105 new BEV models in Europe in 2019, with 450 new EV models expected by 20228.
 In the coming years multiple new electric models with a lower price point and larger range are expected to come to the market.
-Examples of new electric models that have recently started deliveries include the Volkswagen ID.3 and the Polestar 2 (Polestar is a Volvo brand and develops electric cars).
+Examples of new electric models that have recently started deliveries include the Hynday IONIQ 5 and the Kia EV 6.
 The EU emission targets discussed above, the success of Tesla Motors, the declining price of lithium-ion batteries (see under item (iii below) and the diesel emissions scandal ('diesel gate') have all contributed to an accelerating push for electrification in the car industry.
 The table below summarises EV-related targets by selected prominent car manufacturers:

-Car manufacturer Stated target in relation to EVs Year VW Group 70% of sales in Europe and 50% in China and U.S. to be electric 2030 Ford 100% of sales to be electric 2026 Daimler 50% of sales to be electric 2030 BMW 10 million of sales to be electric 2030 Volvo / Polestar 50% of sales to be electric 2025 Stellantis 70% of sales in Europe and 35% in China and U.S. to be electric 2030
+Car manufacturer Stated target in relation to EVs Year VW Group 70% of sales in Europe and 50% in China and U.S. to be electric 2030 Ford One third of sales to be electric 2026 Mercedes All newly launched vehicles to be electric 2025 BMW 50% of sales electric 2030 Volvo 100% of sales to be electric 2030 Stellantis 100% of sales in Europe and 50% in China and U.S. to be electric 2030

-Source: International Energy Agency, Global EV Outlook 2021 (April 2021)
+Source: International Energy Agency, Global EV Outlook 2022 (April 2022)